 - List of third party libraries.

 There is also a Java library, which uses JNI to provide access to the C library.
 The Java classes provide an interface very similar to that available in the mutool run command line tool.
-This Java library is also how you use MuPDF on Android.
+This Java library also powers the Android SDK.

 If you want to build an application for Android, you have several options.
 You can base it off one of the existing viewers, or build a new app using the Java library directly.

 We welcome patches from outside contributors.
 If you want to contribute patches to MuPDF, please review and sign the Artifex Contributor License Agreement.